 West Head is the eastern section of Ku-ring-gai and a more remote and dramatic landscape.

-• Start at Cottage Point and hire a boat or kayak and take to the water.
+• Start at Cottage Point and hire a boat or kayak.

 • Grab lunch at either the high-end Cottage Point Inn, the kiosk at Cottage Point or the Shed that sits beside Coal and Candle Creek.

-This highly-rated day trip from Sydney combines visiting Manly and the Northern Beaches (see below) with the West Head and Barrenjoey sections of the Ku-ring-gai Chase National Park.
+This highly-rated Ring-Gai Chase day trip from Sydney combines visiting Manly and the Northern Beaches (see below) with the West Head and Barrenjoey sections of Ku-ring-gai Chase National Park.

-Palm Beach // Spend a few hours on the beach.
-The southern end, called ‘Kiddies Corner,’ is the safest spot to surf and swim in the sea.
+The southern end of Palm Beach – ‘Kiddies Corner’ – is the safest spot to surf and swim in the sea.
 If it’s too rough, try the 50-metre ocean pool.

-Lunch by the water // There are a couple of great spots to eat by the water.
-Checkout upmarket Barrenjoey House or the Boathouse Palm Beach café both of which have wonderful views over Pittwater.
+• Lunch by the water – Try the upmarket Barrenjoey House or the Boathouse Palm Beach café, both of which have wonderful views over Pittwater.

 • Take the 1-hour drive from Sydney city centre to Palm Beach.